mandar-abhyankar/xenial-smart/README.md

 * Net-Tools

 ## Prerequisites
--Git must be installed to clone this repository -Docker must be installed to run this Dockerfile
+1. Git must be installed to clone this repository
+2. Docker must be installed to run this Dockerfile

 ## Usage
 1. Clone this repository using the Git command `git clone <repository-url>`